Cop cat: Frank the lost cat wanders into Hastings police station for help - NZ Herald

 Frank the cat wandered a little too far from home, but this cop cat had a smart plan - walking into the Hastings police station for a helping hand.

-The adventurous cat left his home in Parkvale on Wednesday and set out on what ended up as a two-kilometre journey to the Eastern District Police's headquarters on Eastbourne St West on Thursday afternoon.
+The adventurous cat left his home in Parkvale on Wednesday and set out on what ended up as a 2km journey to the Eastern District Police's headquarters on Eastbourne St West on Thursday afternoon.

-When Frank didn't return home for the night his owner four-year-old Theo Whiting feared someone had picked him up or that he had deserted them in retribution for a recent trip away.
+When Frank didn't return home for the night, his owner four-year-old Theo Whiting feared someone had picked him up or that he had deserted them in retribution for a recent trip away.

 Theo's mum Hollie Hales-Whiting said they'd reported him missing on social media around the time Frank tip-toed in the door of the station.